1. Choose a Name for Your LLC

 Under District of Columbia law, an LLC name must contain the words “Limited Liability Company” or the abbreviation “L.L.C.”

-Your LLC’s name must be readily distinguishable from the names of other business entities already on file with the District of Columbia Corporations Division.
+Your LLC’s name must be readily distinguishable from the names of other business entities already on file with the District of Columbia Corporations Division of the Department of Consumer & Regulatory Affairs (DCRA).
 Names may be checked for availability by searching the District of Columbia Corporations Division business name database.

-An available name may be reserved for 60 days by paying a $50 fee.
-Reservations are made online on the District of Columbia Corporations Division website.
+An available name may be reserved for 120 days by paying a $50 fee.
+Reservations are made online on the District of Columbia Corporations Division website or by mail by filing Form GN-3 (Name Reservation Registration & Transfer).

 2. File Articles of Organization